- Knowledge Base

 - In your HubSpot account, navigate to Breeze > Breeze Studio.

-- In the top right, click Configure agent.
+- In the top right, click Configure.

-- In the Extra instructions text field, enter your MCP prompts.
+- In the Guide how this agent behaves section, in the Extra instructions text field, enter your MCP prompts.

 Best practices for adding MCP prompts to Breeze agents